loggy01/alpharing/README.md

 3. **Generate residue interaction networks (RINs)**

-   In this step, RING4 is used to generate a RIN of both the wild-type and variant model, capturing their non-covalent interactions.
+   In this step, RING4 is used to generate a RIN of both the wild-type and variant model, capturing their non-covalent bonds.

 > [!NOTE]
 > RING4 refers to bonds as "edges" and residues as "nodes".
 AlphaRING's source code extensively uses this terminology.